martinarielriveros/apitest/README.md

 - Create the First Repository
 - Create a virtual environment for dependencies (just the relevants to the project).
 This was *ignored* in repos.
 - *Freeze* them into **`requirements.txt`**, so Render can *build* it.
-- In Render: Create a Web Service. link the first repository, grant Access, set working Branch, set Runtime, set Built pip command, start uvicorn command, etc. All is done in the config Render page.
+- **In Render**: Create a Web Service, link the first repository, grant Access, set working Branch, set Runtime, set Built pip command, start uvicorn command, etc. All is done in the config Render page.

 The Auto-Deploy is enabled, so each commit to the First repo triggers a new deploy.